OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/.template/index.md

 ## Complexity Analysis

-The templates for our complexity analysis can be found {{ repo_link('<%= data.ANALYSIS_PATH %>', 'here') }}.
+The templates for our complexity analysis can be found {{ repo_link('examples/<%= data.EXAMPLE_DIR %>/stats', 'here') }}.

 ## Logs

-This deployment is also executed in our integration pipeline which is executed once a week.
+This deployment is also executed in our integration pipeline, which is executed once a week.
 The logs of the corresponding GitHub action job run can be accessed [here](https://github.com/OpenTOSCA/opentosca-vintner/actions/workflows/night.yaml){target=_blank}.
 Relevant steps start with "<%= data.LOGS_PREFIX %>".
 Note, a GitHub account is required to access these logs.